-Term 1 - Health and Wellness
+Health and Wellness

-In the first term, the school's counseling office puts together a program that addresses Student Health and Wellness issues.
+The school's counseling office puts together a program that addresses Student Health and Wellness issues.
 The focus will be on providing students with information and resources that will encourage them to live happy and healthy lives.
 Topics will focus on the mental and physical challenges that students face in their high school years.

-Term 2 - College Counseling
+College Counseling

-In the second term, Priory's College Counseling staff will begin working with the sophomores as part of the seminar.
+Priory's College Counseling staff will begin working with the sophomores as part of the seminar.
 Weekly workshops and information sessions on the college application process will allow the sophomore class to get an early start on preparing for their futures beyond Priory.

-Term 3 - Social Justice and Community Service
+Social Justice and Community Service

-In the third term, students will develop an appreciation of both social justice issues and community service.
+Students will develop an appreciation of both social justice issues and community service.
 Guest speakers from the St. Louis community speak to the seminar group in order to give students an appreciation of the community that exists outside of Priory's campus.
 The goal of this seminar is to instill an appreciation of community service in Priory sophomores so that the community service requirement in the junior and senior years is a more natural progression of the program.
 As part of the seminar, all sophomores will be required to take part in some form of community service.